BenevolentAI/guacamol/README.md

 Example implementations for baseline methods are available from https://github.com/BenevolentAI/guacamol_baselines.

 In [guacamol_baselines](https://github.com/BenevolentAI/guacamol_baselines),
-we provide a DockerFile with an example environment for developing generative models and running guacamol.
+we provide a `Dockerfile` with an example environment for developing generative models and running guacamol.

 ## Data